How to Set Up a Distance Selling Pharmacy

 Since 2016 we have handled over 50% of all distance selling applications that have gone to appeal and our success rate is 100% where applicants instructed us from the beginning of the process

 We receive a lot of enquiries from pharmacists who are considering setting up Distance Selling pharmacies and they regularly ask the same questions, so we have updated this page to provide some answers to the most frequently asked questions.
+We hope this information is helpful - our competitors seem to think it is as they often copy our work with minimal changes and put it on their own websites :-)

 1. What type of premises do I need?